How To Become a Biotechnologist – Education & Experience

 Professional Certification for Biotechnologists

-Having professional certification serves several purposes.
+Having a professional certification serves several purposes.
 It shows employers that a job seeker is professionally committed to high-quality work and continuing education.
 In addition, since biotechnologist positions require laboratory work, having a standardized professional lab certification is an official way to show that one has the necessary skills for a job.

 Biotechnologist certification may be required to work in some states, so job-seeking biotechnologists need to research before applying.
 Lastly, certification can provide continuing education or serve as a credential for leadership positions.